johnstowers.co.nz ~ / blog / 2020/11/16 / freemoovr-locustvr

 Three downward-facing projectors and the cameras mounted between them

 The visual world is drawn by three 120fps projectors mounted above and pointing down, onto an 800mm diameter cylindrical screen and the flat floor around the sphere.
 Where the projectors overlap, the images are blended so the brightness is even.
-This is where FreemooVR earns its keep; the virtual world is designed in Blender and the experiment logic is written in python, and the engine warps it all into one seamless, perspective-correct scene for an animal walking around in the middle.
+This is the part FreemooVR handles: the virtual world is designed in Blender and the experiment logic is written in python, and the engine warps it into one seamless, perspective-correct scene for an animal walking around in the middle.

 The projected virtual world in the arena, with the locust on the sphere at the centre

-LocustVR has had a fair amount of attention since, mostly because swarming locusts make for striking television.
-The system turns up in a Dutch NTR documentary on collective behaviour, in ARTE’s Xenius episode on locusts, and on PM Wissen on Servus TV.
+LocustVR has been featured in several television documentaries about the locust swarms: a Dutch NTR documentary on collective behaviour, ARTE’s Xenius episode on locusts, and PM Wissen on Servus TV.
 Our own short video of the system is below.

 FreemooVR is on GitHub, and there is more about the build on the LocustVR case study page.
-None of the science here is mine; that belongs to the collective behaviour groups in Konstanz and to Bianca Schell.
-What we contributed was the rig and the engine to run it, which is exactly the sort of thing loopbio exists to do.
+The science was done by the collective behaviour groups in Konstanz and by Bianca Schell; loopbio built the rig and the engine that runs it.

 Comments, suggestions or corrections can be emailed to me .